Notre-Solutions/Inship-Website/src/pages/automate/index.md

       InShip’s online functionalities eliminate manual Accounts Payable processing by automating associated workflows.
 With InShip:

-      **Step 1**

-      * Suppliers email invoices, statements, and related documents to a secure online address
+      **Step 1 -** Suppliers email invoices, statements, and related documents to a secure online address

-      **Step 2**

-      * InShip’s cloud-enabled architecture automatically extracts data held in those documents
+      **Step 2 -** InShip’s cloud-enabled architecture automatically extracts data held in those documents

-      **Step 3**

-      * The data is forwarded to the relevant internal employee for secure, authorized approval
+      **Step 3 -** The data is forwarded to the relevant internal employee for secure, authorized approval

-      **Step 4**

-      * The approval, together with the data, is migrated to the end-user’s ERP and/or accounts package for payment, compliance, and financial accounting
+      **Step 4 -**The approval, together with the data, is migrated to the end-user’s ERP and/or accounts package for payment, compliance, and financial accounting

       It really is that simple.
   sectionB:
     title: Testimonials
     testimonials: